Infigratinib – Uses, Dosage, Side Effects, Interaction

 • Advise lactating women not to breastfeed during therapy and for at least 1 month after the last dose.

-• Advise females of reproductive potential to use effective contraception during treatment with and for at least 1 month after the last dose.
+• Advise females of reproductive potential to use effective during treatment with and for at least 1 month after the last dose.

 • Advise males that are partnered with females of reproductive potential to use effective contraception during treatment with and for at least 1 month after the last dose.